-11. Payment for goods and services
+Payment for goods and services.

-- (1) Payment from the Fund for goods and services shall only be made on the basis of duly certified supporting vouchers and other documents indicating that the goods or services in respect of which the payment is made have been received in accordance with the procedure and policies governing payment as may be contained in manuals, circulars, guidelines, or directions as may be issued by the Chief Registrar; - (2) All forms of payments shall be designated and any changes in signatories shall be authorized by the Chief Registrar. - (3) Advance payments shall not be made to suppliers for goods and services unless provided for in the contractual terms and conditions contained in a valid contract signed between the Judiciary and the supplier. - (4) Advance payments shall not exceed 20% of the contract price and shall be supported by a bank guarantee.
+- (2) All forms of payments shall be designated and any changes in signatories shall be authorized by the Chief Registrar. - (3) Advance payments shall not be made to suppliers for goods or services unless provided for in the contractual terms and conditions contained in a valid contract signed between the Judiciary and the supplier. - (4) Advance payments shall not exceed twenty percent of the contract price and shall be supported by a bank guarantee. - 11.
+The Chief Registrar shall prepare and submit quarterly budgetary expenditure reports for the Fund to the Commission and the Controller of Budget and submit copies of the reports to the National Treasury.

-12. Quarterly Budgetary expenditure reports
+Quarterly budget expenditure reports